Cloudflare Turnstile

 TURNSTILE_SECRET_KEY | Server | Secret key used to verify tokens on the server |

 Both are required.
-They are validated at startup with Zod (z.string().min(1) in lib/validations/env.ts), so a missing key fails the build or boot right away instead of quietly turning protection off.
+They're validated at startup with Zod (z.string().min(1) in lib/validations/env.ts), so a missing key fails the build or boot right away instead of quietly turning protection off.
 See Environment Variables.

 Server-side verification

-If the network call or the response parsing fails, it returns false (it fails closed, so a glitch can never let a bot through).
-It logs a turnstile_verification_error event using after() from next/server, which runs the log after the response is sent so it stays off the user's critical path.
+If the network call or the response parsing throws, it returns false.
+It fails closed, so a glitch can never let a bot through.
+On that path it logs a turnstile_verification_error event using after() from next/server, which runs the log after the response is sent so it stays off the user's critical path.

 export async function validateTurnstile(token: string): Promise<boolean> {